MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/use/manage-wdac.md

 ## Known issues
 1. Sometimes, you may see a "File already exists" error when you click on a tool in Windows Admin Center.
 If this error occurs, reload the extension by navigating away from the extension and returning back.

-2. Sometimes, you may see a "module not found" error when managing a WDAC enforced connection for the first time.
+1. Sometimes, you may see a "module not found" error when managing a WDAC enforced connection for the first time.
 If you see this, retry the connection.

-3. Currently, deploying Azure Kubernetes Service on Azure Stack HCI and Resource Bridge through Windows Admin Center isn't supported on a WDAC enforced environment.
+1. Currently, deploying Azure Kubernetes Service on Azure Stack HCI and Resource Bridge through Windows Admin Center isn't supported on a WDAC enforced environment.
 Additionally, using the Remote Support and GPU extension on Azure Stack HCI isn't currently supported.

-4. Using RBAC on a single server is currently not supported
+1. Using RBAC on a single server is currently not supported.

 ## Troubleshooting
 1. "Module not found" or "failed to connect" error